kaylebPrince/Blogging_API/README.md

 ## Requirements
 1. User should be able to register
-2. User should be able to login with Passport using JWT
+2. User should be able to login with Passport using JWT and expire the token after 1 hour
 3. Implement basic auth
 4. User should be able to get blog posts
-5. Users should be able to create blog posts
+5. Logged in users should be able to create blog posts
-6. Users should be able to update and delete blog posts
+6. Logged in users should be able to update blog posts
 7. Test application
+8. A blog can be in two states; draft and published
+9. Logged in and not logged in users should be able to get a list of published blogs created
+10. Logged in and not logged in users should be able to to get a published blog
+11. When a blog is created, it is in draft state
+12. The owner of the blog should be able to update the state of the blog to published
+13. The owner of a blog should be able to edit the blog in draft or published state
+14. The owner of the blog should be able to delete the blog in draft or published state
+15. The owner of the blog should be able to get a list of their blogs.
+16. The endpoint should be paginated
+17. It should be filterable by state
+18. Blogs created should have title, description, tags, author, timestamp, state, read_count, reading_time and body.
+19. The list of blogs endpoint that can be accessed by both logged in and not logged in users should be paginated:
+20. default it to 20 blogs per page.
+21. It should also be searchable by author, title and tags.
+22. It should also be orderable by read_count, reading_time and timestamp
+23. When a single blog is requested, the api should return the user information (the author) with the blog.
+The read_count of the blog too should be updated by 1
+24. Come up with any algorithm for calculating the reading_time of the blog.
 ---

 ## Setup
 - Install NodeJS, mongodb
 - pull this repo